emb-riscv/specs-markdown/eabi.md

 ### RV32E EABI calling convention

-For interupt latency reasons, there should be no more than 7-8 caller saved registers.
+For interrupt latency reasons, there should be no more than 7-8 caller saved registers.
 The table assumes the minimum of 7.
 If 8 are accepted, `x14` should be renamed as `a4`.